pgroupATusc/HitGraph/README.md

 user-friendly by masking internal details of the accelerator design process.
 HitGraph enables increased data reuse and parallelism through novel algorithmic optimizations: <br />
 (1) an optimized data layout that reduces non-sequential external memory accesses <br />
 (2) an efficient update merging and filtering scheme to reduce the data communication between the FPGA and external memory <br />
-(3) a partition skipping scheme to reduce redundant edge traversals for non-stationary graph algorithms. <br />
+(3) a partition skipping scheme to reduce redundant edge traversals for non-stationary graph algorithms. <br /> <br />
 Based on our design methodology, we accelerate Sparse Matrix Vector Multiplication (SpMV), PageRank (PR), Single Source Shortest Path (SSSP), and Weakly Connected Component (WCC).
-We have used Intel Stratix 10 1SX280LH3F55I3XG to conduct our experiments. <br />
+We have used Intel Stratix 10 1SX280LH3F55I3XG to conduct our experiments. <br /> <br />
 Find the paper on https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8685122 <br />
 FPGA baseline is "ForeGraph: Exploring Large-scale Graph Processing on Multi-FPGA Architecture (https://web.cs.ucla.edu/~chiyuze/pub/fpga17.pdf) and "GraphOps: A dataflow library for graph analytics acceleration" (https://dl.acm.org/doi/pdf/10.1145/2847263.2847337) <br />
 # Definition of inputs and outputs